wevm/viem/site/pages/docs/accounts/createNonceManager.md

 ```

 :::tip
-Viem also exports a `nonceManager` helper instance that you can use directly.
+Viem also exports a default `nonceManager` instance that you can use directly.

 ```ts twoslash
 import { nonceManager } from 'viem'